 One thing that will set you apart from your competition is your knowledge.
-Study your products and services like you would study vocabulary for a school quiz.
+Study your products and services like you would review vocabulary for a school quiz.

 It’s easy to say, “We’re a gardening company, and we sell pots and plants,” but so do all the other gardening companies.
 Before crafting your elevator pitch, dig into the details of your products and services.
 Consider what is unique about your product and what sets your business apart from the competition.
-Perhaps you sell pots and plants that only a few people (like you) can access from a certain part of the world – your prospects need to know this.
+Perhaps, for instance, you sell rare heirloom plants and handmade pots from local artists.
+It is these details that will make your prospects want to know more about your business.

 As part of knowing your products and services, you should understand the problems they solve and your prospects’ pain points.
 The better you know your products and services and your target audience, the more confident you’ll be when giving your elevator pitch and answering follow-up questions.
 If you’ll be presenting to different types of audiences, you’ll want to customize your elevator pitches accordingly.

 There are many ways to conduct market research, but the easiest methods are interviews with your current customers and surveys of groups who meet certain criteria for your target audience.
 [Read related article: Guide to a Successful Job Interview]